 2) Doing it themselves

 Toddlers have a natural and self-motivated desire to do things for themselves.
 Our job as parents isn’t to plant this seed but to allow it to grow safely and unimpeded.
 This is harder than it sounds.
 It takes time and patience.

 Children are natural imitators.
 Initially, that’s how they learn.
 Make time and effort to demonstrate how you do things, eg, brushing your teeth or putting on clothes and shoes.
+And it doesn’t need to be chore-related, you can get them copying you and doing it for themselves in craft activities, such as clay making.
 Kids don’t need much verbal instruction at this stage.
 Simply show them, slowly and clearly.

 Now here’s the hard part – allow them the time to do it themselves.
 Speaking from experience, this is a real challenge.
 Time is a precious commodity, parents are often in a rush, and the day can get pretty hectic.
 That said, the quickest way to nurture independence is to allow an extra 5 or 10 minutes here and there for your toddler to put on his own shoes or attempt to dress himself.

 If you can make space for him to try to do it, especially in the early days when he really wants to, then you are providing an excellent opportunity for him to develop self-confidence, belief, and capabilities.

 Independence requires some freedom and space to be exercised.
 As parents, we can anticipate areas and times when our toddlers may want to give something a go.
 If we provide them with the tools and space to do this, then they can become practiced and confident.